 The Wayside in Concord is a triple treat.
 Three major authors lived there, beginning with Louisa May Alcott, then Nathaniel Hawthorne, and later children’s writer Harriett Lothrop, who used the pen name “Margaret Sidney.”

-Eventually, the house was inherited by Margaret Lothrop, who wrote The Wayside: Home of Authors to preserve its history.
-You can find this book at www.eldritchpress.org/nh/wayha.html.
+Eventually, the house was inherited by Margaret Lothrop, who wrote The Wayside: Home of Authors (1940) to preserve its history.
+You can find this book at https://www.ibiblio.org/eldritch/nh/wayha.html.

 The Alcotts were a creative family, tirelessly working on home improvements, but the Hawthornes’ ideas were different, so the house went through major transitions as it changed hands.
-One distinct addition that came with the Hawthorne family was the addition of a three-story tower.
+One distinct addition that came with the Hawthorne family was a three-story tower.
 Nathaniel Hawthorne used the top space of the tower as his writing center.

 If you have heard of Louisa May Alcott and Nathaniel Hawthorne, but not “Margaret Sidney,” read her book entitled Five Little Peppers and How They Grew at gutenberg.org.

 The Alcotts, Nathaniel Hawthorne, Ralph Waldo Emerson, and Henry David Thoreau are all buried at Sleepy Hollow Cemetery at 35A Bedford Street in central Concord.

 The Wayside is the fourth stop on Massachusetts Author Adventures Trail Part 3.

 You must be logged in to post a comment.